Virginia Tech® home

 Evaluate & Control the Hazards

 Dangerous gases may accumulate anywhere manure accumulates and breaksdown.
-Using your sense of smell is no way to judge how much of a particular gas there is.
+Using your sense of smell is no way to judge if there is a toxic gas present or how much has accumulated.

 Pic